Most interesting landmarks of Australia and Oceania

 Volcanoes and geothermal fields

-- Benbow lava lakes, Marum lava lakes and Ambrym volcano acid rain – Vanuatu, Malampa, Ambrym island.
+- Benbow Crater, Mbwelesu Crater and Ambrym volcano acid rain – Vanuatu, Malampa, Ambrym island.
 In these closely located craters very often are observed nearly permanent, violently boiling lava lakes.
-Benbow crater is spectacular, very deep hole with vertical walls.
+Benbow crater is a spectacular, very deep hole with vertical walls.
 Acid rain formed by the gases from craters has burned approximately 100 km² large plain in the jungle of Vanuatu.
 Here live specially adapted organisms – insects, orchids.

-- Kīlauea – Hawaiian Islands, Hawai’i.
-One of the most active volcanoes of the world, contains one of the few lava lakes in the world.
+- Halemaumau Crater with lava lake, Kilauea – United States, Hawai’i.
+One of the most active volcanoes of the world, until 2018 contained one of the few lava lakes in the world.

 - Wai-O-Tapu – New Zealand, Bay of Plenty.
 One of the most beautiful geothermal areas worldwide.
 Besides Lady Knox geyser, mud pools, numerous hot springs and sinter terraces it contains highly unusual hot spring – Champagne Pool, constantly filled with carbon dioxide bubbles.
 Crater of this spring is 65 m across, depth – approximately 62 m.
 Along the rim of this spring are deposited bright orange arsenic and antimony salts.
 Champagne Pool contains several species of endemic microorganisms.

 - Ball‘s Pyramid – Australia, near Lord Howe Island.
 Unusual remnant of volcano – 562 meters high and just 200 meters wide cliff rising directly from the sea.
 Tallest volcanic stack in the world.
 Up to recent time this was the only place in the world where the up to 15 cm long Lord Howe Island stick insect (Dryococelus australis Montrouzier) was living.